 The Dallas Chamber Music Society has a proud history of educational outreach in Dallas and throughout North Texas.
 Students receive free tickets to our concerts, and our visiting ensembles regularly give masterclasses at Southern Methodist University, Booker T. Washington High School for the Performing Arts, and other schools and universities.

-We offer paid internships to provide undergraduate and graduate students experience in arts administration.
-In 2020, we hosted the Chicago-based Spektral Quartet for a week-long residency, during which the quartet performed concerts and delivered masterclasses for individual instrumentalists, chamber ensembles, and student composers at the University of North Texas, the University of Texas at Dallas, and SMU
+In March 2020, we hosted the Chicago-based Spektral Quartet for a week-long residency, during which the quartet performed concerts and delivered masterclasses for individual instrumentalists, chamber ensembles, and student composers at the University of North Texas, the University of Texas at Dallas, and SMU.

 Partnership with the Dallas Institute of Humanities and Culture